 Test # 1: MIMO Antenna Head to Head Testing

-This testing will be comparing a collection of MIMO antenna configurations - some purpose built, some 'mock MIMO' (two single antennas).
+This testing compared a collection of MIMO antenna configurations - some purpose-built, some 'mock MIMO' (two single antennas).

 - Netgear MIMO Suction Cup - We pretty much have a love affair going on with this directional suction cup mounted antenna that plugs directly into LTE hotspots with dual antenna ports.
 The results were amazing - often outperforming roof mounted antennas and boosters.

 - 'Double Stubby' - Mock MIMO - A long time favorite affordable roof mounted option.
 Not true MIMO, but two 4" Mag Mount antennas on a ground plane.

 - Double OTR - Mock MIMO - We're also continuing to test using 2 weBoost 4G OTR antennas in a MIMO like configuration.